Common Questions About Dental Crowns

 If you had to guess, how long do you think people have been using dental crowns to treat oral health issues?
 The answer might surprise you: we’ve been using them since 166 A.D.
 That’s nearly 2000 years!
 The materials, technology, and methods we use to place dental crowns have changed a lot over the centuries, but the treatment has endured because it works.
 When a tooth is severely damaged from decay or an injury, dental crowns are often the only way to save it, restoring and protecting its health, function, and appearance all at once.

 Modern technology has only made crowns more effective, more comfortable, and more beautiful than ever.
-Since they’ve been around so long, however, there’s a lot of outdated or simply untrue beliefs out there about dental crowns that could confuse you if you’re looking into them for the first time.
+Since they’ve been around so long, however, there are a lot of outdated or simply untrue beliefs out there about dental crowns that could confuse you if you’re looking into them for the first time.
 Having the right information is crucial to making an informed decision about your oral health, so we’ve put together the answers to the 10 questions and concerns we hear about dental crowns most often.

 1. Do I really need a dental crown?
 Can’t I just extract my tooth?